romantomjak/packer-proxmox-template/README.md

 Cloud-init is useful for initial machine configuration like creating users or preseeding `authorized_keys` file for SSH authentication.
 You can check out the configuration in [cloud.cfg](cloud.cfg).

 > The `cloud_init_public_ssh_key` variable must contain the public key you will use to authenticate with all machines built from this template.
 It will be used to preseed the `~/.ssh/authorized_keys` file.
-This is to avoid commiting public key into a git repository.
+It's a bit of a hack, but I want to avoid commiting public keys into a git repository

 ## Creating a new VM Template